taw00/howto/howto-package-an-app-as-an-rpm-and-build-it-using-mock.md

 # HowTo Package an Application as an RPM and Build It Using Mock

-This HowTo is not written yet, but I have created a fully realized example specfile (and source files).
-I use this template (or pattern) all the time to wrap appplications into an RPM.
+This HowTo is not really written yet, but I have created a fully realized example specfile (and source files) demonstrating a very simple program (a couple bash scripts).
+I use this RPM specfile template and source code structure all the time to wrap appplications into an RPM.

 This example spec and source include: